 4. Aboveground utility transmission lines, not including electric transmission lines, shall only be allowed for the transportation of nonhazardous materials.
 In such cases, applicants must demonstrate that line placement will have no appreciable effect upon flood depth, velocity or passage.
 Such lines shall be adequately protected from flood damage.

 5. Aboveground utility transmission line appurtenant structures, including valves, pumping stations or other control facilities, shall not be permitted in floodway fringe or special flood hazard areas except where no other alternative is available, or in the event a floodway fringe or special flood hazard location is environmentally preferable.
 This does not apply to domestic water and regional wastewater transmission pipes.
 In such instances, aboveground structures shall be located so that no appreciable effect upon flood depth, velocity or passage is created, and shall be adequately floodproofed.
 (Ord.
 2008-46 § 1 (part), 2008).

+E. Any use permitted in the zoning district in accordance with this title, unless prohibited by YMC 15.27.410, that is unable to adhere to the standards contained in YMC 15.27.409(A-D) above may be permitted if a critical areas report is prepared by a qualified professional, in accordance with YMC 15.27.314, that addresses whether the encroachment would have an adverse impact on fish and wildlife and/or floodplain functions.

 15.27.410 Prohibited uses.

-New manufactured home parks and the expansion of manufactured home/parks are prohibited in floodway fringe areas.
-(Ord.
-2008-46 § 1 (part), 2008).Construction or
+The following uses are prohibited in the floodway fringe areas:

+A. Any structure, including manufactured homes and the expansion of manufactured home/parks, designed for or to be used for human habitation of a permanent nature (including temporary dwellings authorized by YMC 15.04.130 and 15.04.140) that does not meet the criteria in YMC 15.27.409(A-E);

+B. Any encroachments, including fill, new construction and other development, unless certification by a registered professional engineer is provided demonstrating through hydrologic and hydraulic analysis performed in accordance with standard engineering practice that the effect of the subject encroachment together with the cumulative effects of all similar potential encroachments shall not materially cause water to be diverted upland of the established floodway fringe, cause erosion, obstruct the natural flow of water, reduce the carrying capacity of the floodway, or result in any increase in flood levels during the occurrence of the base flood discharge;

+C. Reconstruction of residential structures within the designated floodway fringe, except for:

+1. Repairs, reconstruction, or improvements to a structure which do not increase the ground floor area; and

+2. Repairs, reconstruction or improvements to a structure, the cost of which does not exceed fifty percent of the assessed value of the structure either:

+a.
+Before the repair, reconstruction or improvement is started; or

+b.
+If the structure has been damaged and is being restored, before the damage occurred.

+3. Work done on structures to correct existing violations of existing health, sanitary or safety codes, or to structures identified as historic places, shall not be included in the fifty percent.

+4. If subsection B of this section is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of Part Four.

 Article IV.
 Floodway Uses

 15.27.411 Permitted uses.

+The following uses are permitted in the floodway areas:

-ny use permitted in the zoning district in accordance with this title; provided, that said use is in compliance with the flood hazard protection standards of YMC 15.27.407 and 15.27.408 and other applicable provisions of this chapter and will have a negligible effect upon the floodway in accordance with the floodway encroachment provisions of YMC 15.27.412(B).
-Permitted uses include:
+A. Any use permitted in the zoning district in accordance with this title; provided, that said use is in compliance with the flood hazard protection standards of YMC 15.27.407 and 15.27.408 and other applicable provisions of this chapter and will have a negligible effect upon the floodway in accordance with the floodway encroachment provisions of YMC 15.27.412(B).